IMPORTANT: ALWAYS CREATE A DATA BACKUP!

 asking to enter the password twice.

-siduction specific desktop icons (for the manual and IRC) must be added yourself.
+siduction specific desktop icons (for the manual and IRC) must be added by yourself.

 To remove a user, enter: